apache/lucene-solr/lucene/README.txt

 core/lucene-core-XX.jar
   The compiled core Lucene library.

-core/lucene-core-XX-javadoc.jar
-  The Javadoc jar for the compiled core Lucene library.

 Additional modules contain the same structure:

 analysis/common/: Analyzers for indexing content in different languages and domains